|

 Instructor: Paul Steinle

-Registration for this course is closed.
 The Nonfiction Writing Workshop offers practical training to enhance nonfiction writing skills.
 Class materials include selected readings, posted online, that demonstrate key writing techniques practiced by well-known authors.
-Students are required to submit four 500-1,000 word writing samples for analysis, one every other week, by midnight, Fridays (or Saturdays), using content derived from their experience.
+Students are required to submit for analysis four 500 to 1000-word writing samples using content derived from their experience.
+Work will be submitted every other week by midnight Fridays.
 Students will read each other’s work and share constructive criticism about style and content.
 The instructor will also comment on each exercise.
 The storytelling techniques emphasized are applicable for memoir, historical articles, long-form journalism, and book-length nonfiction for print or the internet.
-Students should expect to spend 4-6 hours a week reading assignments and students’ work and writing.
-Previously taught courses have been amended annually, based on previous students' feedback.
+Students should expect to spend four-six hours a week reading assignments and students’ work and writing.
+Previously taught courses have been amended annually, based on previous students’ feedback.

-NOTE: “Bird by Bird,” by Anne Lamott (New York: Anchor Books/Doubleday, 1994), is assigned to be read by the end of the term.
+NOTE: A paperback, “Bird by Bird,” by Anne Lamott, is assigned to be read by the end of the term.

 |